 Hydrology & rainfall input

 Understanding how much water you expect (rainfall depth, intensity, duration) is the starting point.
+The inflow, or the water entering the drainage system as a result of rainfall and runoff processes, is a key factor in hydrologic and hydraulic analysis.
 Your design must consider how precipitation turns into surface runoff given soil, land cover, and terrain.

 Site analysis and catchment characterization